sircharlo/meeting-media-manager/PROGRESS.md

 - [ ] Check if build artifacts work correctly for Windows and MacOS
 - [ ] Convert flash to notify system with action buttons
 - [ ] Fix how recurring media works
-- [ ] Make progress slider draggable when paused to change current progress / video scrubber??
+- [ ] Make progress slider draggable when paused to change current progress / video scrubber
 - [ ] Test for 3 displays
 - [X] Add local JWPUB file media to media list
 - [X] Add played and video progress visuals to present page